Supplying parameters to MCMICRO

 Parameter value prioritization

-Given the many ways to specify parameters, conflicting values will be resolved according to the following prioritization:
+If the pipeline is supplied with conflicting parameters, the conflicting values will be resolved according to the following prioritization:

-.
-(This is recommended.) - Parameter values in a YAML file provided via
+• Parameter values in a YAML file provided via --params.

-. - (Highest) Values for individual parameters provided as double-dashed command-line arguments (e.g.,
+• (Highest) Individual parameters provided as double-dashed command-line arguments (e.g., --start-at)

 Specifying path for intermediate files